powidla/Friend-Or-Foe/README.md

 `````
 # Baseline Demo Notebooks
 #### Quickstart notebook
-We provide an end-to-end example how to predict competitive and cooperative interactions.
+We provide an end-to-end example on how to predict competitive and cooperative interactions.

 #### Examples